-- PrimeWest Health partnered with the local Children's Mental Health Collaborative to develop a program to integrate physical and mental health treatment in the primary care setting.
+PrimeWest Health partnered with the local Children's Mental Health Collaborative to develop a program to integrate physical and mental health treatment in the primary care setting.
 The program has been implemented in collaboration with two Alexandria area primary care clinics and several mental health providers.
-The "New Way of Care" model is composed of five main components; however, each entity has morphed into utilizing varying levels of the model's components and fits the model into their existing clinic/program infrastructure, so no program operates the same as another. - 1.
-Education and training: PrimeWest Health will provide primary care providers with continuing education units (CEUs) in general mental health topics and integrated care
+The "New Way of Care" model is composed of five main components; however, each entity has morphed into utilizing varying levels of the model's components and fits the model into their existing clinic/program infrastructure, so no program operates the same as another.

-~ es MCO has implemented or will be implementing to facilitate access to periodic developmental and social-emotional screening(s), diagnosis, and treatment for young children, ages 1-3. system training and will provide clinical training updates.
-2. Consultation: PrimeWest Health will set up consultation services in clinics (primarily through interactive visual connection via Internet consultation) with both a child and adolescent board-certified psychiatrist and an adult board-certified psychiatrist.
-This will include three different levels of service: a.
-Psychiatrist to primary care provider b.
-Psychiatrist to primary care provider/patient/family c.
-Emergency psychiatric consult assessment of patient 3.
+Table 5 Strategies MCO has implemented or will be implementing to facilitate access to periodic developmental and social-emotional screening(s), diagnosis, and treatment for young children, ages 1-3. care setting.
+The program has been implemented in collaboration with two

+- 1. Education and training: PrimeWest Health will provide primary care providers with continuing education units (CEUs) in general mental health topics and integrated care system training and will provide clinical training updates. - 2.
+Consultation: PrimeWest Health will set up consultation services in clinics (primarily through interactive visual connection via Internet consultation) with both a child and adolescent board-certified psychiatrist and an adult board-certified psychiatrist.
+This will include three different levels of service: - a.
+Psychiatrist to primary care provider - b.
+Psychiatrist to primary care provider/patient/family - c.
+Emergency psychiatric consult assessment of patient - 3.
 Screening and triage assessment: PrimeWest Health members will complete a mental health screening prior to seeing a provider.
-This may result in referral of the member for a diagnostic assessment completed by a mental health professional with recommendations being made for treatment and follow-up.
-4. Follow-up/monitoring protocols: Mental health treatment and monitoring protocols will be developed for primary care providers.
-Monitoring and follow-up will also be available via interactive video.
-5. Clinic supervision/consultation: Clinic supervision and consultation will be available for other professionals working with members including school staff, public health staff, social workers, advanced practice registered nurses (APRNs), and triage mental health therapists.
-South Country Pay for performance components are built into provider contracts to encourage well Health Alliance care visits for children up to age 15 months.
-SCHA allows 6 well child visits during this time period.
-SCHA has member education and incentive programs to encourage utilization of services.
-Every month SCHA's Provider Network sends a list of eligible children for C&TC checkups to the clinics.
-UCare · UCare Child and Adolescent measures workgroup 2014 activities: Handing out C&TC periodicity schedules and magnets Working with Community Health Workers to provide telephonic outreach and home visits for members who need a C&TC visit Providing training to Head Start Early Childhood coordinators about the importance of educating families and members on C&TC visits and periodic developmental and social-emotional screening.
-Providing telephonic outreach with internal UCare staff to members to remind them about getting their C&TC visit and assisting them with scheduling when needed.
-UCare offers member incentives to encourage members to receive preventive health visits/screening and providers can participate in our Pay for Performance program to receive incentives for improving preventive health visit rates.
-UCare has a dedicated C&TC chapter in Provider Manual UCare has a dedicated C&TC chapter in Provider Manual UCare has a dedicated C&TC chapter in Provider Manual UCare has a dedicated C&TC chapter in Provider Manual UCare publishes a provider newsletter (health lines) in which articles about C&TC screenings have been written to provide continuing education on C&TC, how to bill for services provided and the additional reimbursement available for screenings.
+This may result in referral of the member for a diagnostic assessment completed by a mental health professional with recommendations being made for treatment and follow-up. - 4.
+Follow-up/monitoring protocols: Mental health treatment and monitoring protocols will be developed for primary care providers.
+Monitoring and follow-up will also be available via interactive video. - 5.
+Clinic supervision/consultation: Clinic supervision and consultation will be available for other professionals working with members including school staff, public health staff, social workers, advanced practice registered nurses (APRNs), and triage mental health therapists.